jcraigk/kudochest/README.md

 ![KarmaChest Logo](https://github.com/jcraigk/karmachest/blob/master/app/webpacker/images/logos/karmachest-full.png)

-KarmaChest is a team engagement tool for Slack and Discord.
+KarmaChest is a team engagement tool for Slack and Discord (a "karma bot").
 It allows users within a workspace to give each other karma points that accrue over time.
 A karma point represents a token of appreciation or recognition for a job well done.
 Users can view their profile, browse their history, and access leaderboards on the web or within the chat client.
-Numerous options are provided via web-based admin.
+App settings and moderation tools are provided via web UI.

-This is a Ruby on Rails application that uses Postgres and Redis for storage.
-It integrates tightly with chat platforms (currently Slack and Discord), keeping teams and users synced server-side.
-This enables web-based user profiles/history, improved admin management, and gamification features.
+This is a Ruby on Rails application backed by Postgres and Redis.
+It integrates tightly with chat platforms (Slack and Discord), keeping teams and users synced server-side.
+This enables web-based user profiles and other UX enhancements not possible in standard karma bots.

-Download the [Onboarding Deck](https://github.com/jcraigk/karmachest/files/6523729/KarmaChest-Onboarding.pdf) for a quick intro or take a deeper dive in the [Wiki](https://github.com/jcraigk/karmachest/wiki).
+Download the [Onboarding Deck](https://github.com/jcraigk/karmachest/files/6523729/KarmaChest-Onboarding.pdf) for a very basic feature intro or take a deeper dive in the [Wiki](https://github.com/jcraigk/karmachest/wiki).

 # Installation

-To install KarmaChest into your organization's Slack or Discord workspace, you must host this Rails repo on a web server you control and configure the Slack or Discord App at the third party website.
+To install KarmaChest into your organization's Slack or Discord workspace, you must host this Rails application on a web server you control and configure the Slack or Discord App at the appropriate third party website.

 See the [Installation Instructions](https://github.com/jcraigk/karmachest/wiki/Installation) for more detail.